toyeafo/toyeafo/README.md

 - ⚡ Fun fact: ...
 -->
 # TOYE AFOLABI HERE
-### Aspiring Web Developer and AWS Certified Cloud Engineer
+### AWS Certified Cloud Engineer

-Welcome to my personal README profile!
-I'm an aspiring web developer with a strong passion for technology and a focus on AWS cloud engineering.
+I'm an engineer with a strong passion for technology and a focus on AWS cloud engineering.
 I hold the following AWS certifications:

 - AWS Certified Cloud Practitioner
 - AWS Certified Solutions Architect – Associate

-My journey in web development has introduced me to various technologies, and I'm eager to continue learning and growing in this field.
+My journey in cloud engineer has introduced me to various technologies, and I'm eager to continue learning and growing in this field.

 - 🔭 I’m currently working on improving my cloud knowledge.
 - 🌱 I’m currently learning AWS and Azure.